-- Provide competitive rewards to attract high caliber executives; - Link executive rewards to shareholder value; and - Provide significant portions of executive remuneration "at risk" through participation in incentive plans.
+- Link executive rewards to shareholder value; and - Provide significant portions of executive remuneration "at risk" through participation in incentive

 Company performance and link to remuneration

 As the Company's activities are currently in the exploration phase, the earnings contained within the report do not reflect the Company's performance and cannot be used as a long-term incentive measure.
 Consideration of the Company's earnings will be more relevant as the Company matures.